 The cow was trapped in the car park for a long while with people saying that it was stood still for close to 10 minutes before finally being shot and killed.
 With this sort of time available, the police’s statement declaring the animal was still a threat to locals seems odd.
 I find it hard to believe it was much of a threat with a 20-metre exclusion zone around the car park.

 While it would have been preferential to have caught the cow alive and returned it to the owner, I do understand the concern for public safety.

 Furthermore, I would like to know why it took so long in order to come to a conclusion in either case.
-It appears the cow was leading a Keystone Cops-like police force around Grantham, which is reinforced by the fact that the specially trained marksmen missed their first shot on the motionless bovine.
+It appears the cow was leading a Keystone Cops-like police force around Grantham, as specially trained marksmen tried to take a shot at the bovine.